 Visiting a fish market may not exactly be on your bucket list, but trust me, if you are in Tokyo, this is a MUST see!
-Tsukiji Fish Market Tokyo is the biggest fish market in the world.
+Tsukiji Fish Market Tokyo is the biggest fish market in the world and is usually part of a typical Japan itinerary.
 It’s busy, vibrant and full of seafood not often seen elsewhere in the world.
-Tsukiji Fish Market it is a fabulous Tokyo market and one of the most popular tourist destinations in Tokyo.
+Tsukiji Fish Market is a fabulous Tokyo market and one of the most popular tourist destinations in Tokyo.

 It is a large sprawling wholesale market for fish, fruit and vegetables in central Tokyo.
 Lying between the Sumida River and Ginza shopping district, entry is free.